dhrubojoutidas/pro1/ELECTRONICS/README.md

 - Building and testing on breadboard & Vero board
 - Measuring gain using oscilloscope
 - Driving a speaker and analysing frequency response

-📄 **`[Looks like the result wasn't safe to show.
-Let's switch things up and try something else!]`**

----

-## 🎯 What This Portfolio Shows
-- Strong understanding of **core electronics principles**
-- Ability to **build, measure, analyse, and troubleshoot circuits**
-- Experience with **oscilloscopes, DMMs, function generators, and power supplies**
-- Clear documentation and professional presentation of engineering work

 ---